 - Otolaryngology: This rotation was chosen because of the high level of collaboration necessary between anesthesiologists and surgeons in caring for otolaryngology patients.
 The CBYs spend one month on the UPMC Presbyterian Head and Neck Cancer service.
 This very active service provides state of the art care for patients with often advanced malignancies of the head and neck, including the airway.
 The CBYs learn important basic surgical management principles, as well as tracheostomy management.

 - Pediatrics: This rotation serves as an introduction to the medical care of children before residents undertake the awesome responsibility of caring for children in the perioperative setting.
-In order to expose the residents to a wide breadth of patient ages and presentations, this rotation takes place in the busy Emergency Department at Children’s Hospital of Pittsburgh of UPMC.
+In order to expose the residents to a wide breadth of patient ages and presentations, this rotation takes place in the busy Emergency Department at UPMC Children's Hospital of Pittsburgh.
 The collaborative and academic setting fosters keen instincts in caring for children.